Avoid These Common Pitfalls with Your Sales Training Program

 What does a company have to gain by using training?

 In any group of people, even people who have natural talent need to have training and can improve from training.
 In fact, sales training starts during the interview process.
 You want to hire people that are a good fit for the kind of sales that you need them to do.
 Your training should be much more specific to how we sell in a particular market, how natural talent can be used, and where salespeople have room to improve.
-You apply training and coaching in order to make a good sales person better, and a great sales person spectacular.
+You apply training and sales coaching in order to make a good sales person better, and a great sales person spectacular.

 What sales training best practices are you applying in your business? what challenges are you running into?
 I would love to hear your thoughts and comments.